Celtic League: Aims

 "Each Celtic nation is conditioned by a different history and so we must not expect uniformity of thought, but instead allow diversity to express itself within the Celtic League.
 In this way, we may better recognise those areas of possible co-operation and eventually formulate a detailed common policy.
 With this we can work out which kind of relations between our communities will enable them to enjoy freedoms and liberties at both individual and community level."

 Politically, the Celtic league seeks to create six sovereign states from the six Celtic nations it acknowledges as existing, associated in some way.
-There is some variation in the understanding of these aims, which ranges from annual general meetings (AGMs), to an actual federation along the lines of the Nordic Council.

 The 1987 Celtic League Annual General Meeting stated that it: "firmly reiterates that the Celtic League has a specific function within Celtia, i.e. to work for the reinstatement of our languages to a viable position, and the attainment of sufficient economic, cultural and political autonomy to guarantee the survival of our civilisation into the 21st century.
 This emphasis on the languages of our six nations marks us now as distinct cultural communities, and therefore as distinct nations."